The Best PFDs for Paddling in 2020

 Though there are many PFDs that claim to be designed for females, women know we're all different shapes, and finding something that fits can be a challenge.
 Enter the Astral Layla, which was unanimously loved by all our female testers with a wide variety of body shapes and bust to waist ratios.
 We love how comfortable it is both for paddling and wearing all day in the sun.
 With more adjustable straps than most, it's easy to get exactly the right fit over varying sizes and shapes.
 It's secure without being restricting, has useful pockets, and more durable, natural foam than many of its competitors.
 Numerous interior panels help this jacket flex and move, and conveniently placed stretchy mesh keep it comfortable and breathable no matter how you paddle.
 Style isn't a factor we measured in our testing, yet we love the bright colors that go beyond the traditional pinks and purples and appreciate the flattering cut.

 With fewer open panels than some of the competition, this vest may be a bit warmer than others with open back panels or large mesh holes.
 And though it's a bit larger than we expected it to be, the Layla comes in four sizes, making it easier to find your perfect fit.
 When it comes to women's life jackets, we found no better option for our female friends than this comfortable and cute Astral vest.

 Best for Die-Hard Paddlers

-The low profile design creates a large, unbending design that can be difficult to adjust to more rounded torsos and across breasts comfortably.
+The low profile creates a large, unbending design that can be difficult to adjust to more rounded torsos and across breasts comfortably.
 It also has rougher straps than we appreciate on bare skin that tend to dig in a little too much when properly adjusted.
-And though we like the large, top-zip pocket on the front, the key loop inside easily caught on the zipper.
-At the end of the day, intense paddlers are sure to love the extra freedom of movement provided by this comfortable, low-profile design.
+And though we like the large, top-zip pocket on the front, the key loop inside easily catches on the zipper.
+Still, at the end of the day, intense paddlers are sure to love the extra freedom of movement provided by this comfortable, low-profile design.